Killing of journalists in the Gaza war: Academic analysis

+However, the fact-checking initiative of the European Journalism Training Association assessed this claim as "mostly false" because the report cites the Freedom Forum, which states that its "database was not designed to function as a comprehensive historical record" and "should not be used as a complete basis for quantitative comparisons."

 Protests and rallies

 Numerous Pakistani journalists gathered for a rally in Karachi to condemn what they viewed as intentional attacks on the media in Gaza.
 They called upon the United Nations to take action to halt Israeli aggression against media outlets.
 During the rally, they prominently displayed banners and placards featuring images of journalists who had been killed in Israeli airstrikes.
 Journalists in more than 100 countries, and press bodies such as the International Federation of Journalists, marked 26 February 2024 as the International Day for Palestinian Journalists.
 In August 2024, the Melbourne Symphony Orchestra cancelled Jayson Gillham's performance after he dedicated a piece to the journalists killed in Gaza.